codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

 The final order of execution will be

-1. Task 1,
+1. Task 1
-1. Task 2A and Task2B at the same time, and
+1. Task 2A and Task2B at the same time
-1. Task 3.
+1. Task 3

 This is the recommended way to start using parallelism in your Codefresh pipelines and it will be enough for most scenarios that require parallelism.